logo

 1 cup of chicken broth

-You may use pre-sliced chicken breast for convenience, otherwise cut the breast in 6-8 small slices, possibly thin.
+You may use pre-sliced chicken breast for convenience, otherwise cut the breast in 6-8 small thin slices.
 Place a slice of Italian Prosciutto and a fresh sage leaf over each slice.
 Roll up the slices and secure them with a toothpick, so they don’t open up while cooking.
-These are called "Saltimbocca", literally "Jump in the mouth", because of their size which could allow to eat them in a single bite (or two).
+These are called "Saltimbocca" (literally "Jump in the mouth") and because of their small size you could eat them in a single bite or two.
 The recipe is originally from Rome, where they are made with veal or tender beef.

-Pass them in a little flower, which has been seasoned with salt and pepper.
-Then brown them slightly in a mix of butter and olive oil and a little salt and pepper.
-When nice and golden on the sides, add a half cup of white wine, possibly the same that you are having with your dinner, and let the wine evaporate while cooking for about a minute or two.
-Add the chicken broth, and let simmer with a lid on low flame for another 5 to 6 minutes, or until the juices and the broth have reduced to a nice gravy.
+Dredge these in a little flour, which has been seasoned with salt and pepper.
+Then lightly brown them in a mix of butter, olive oil and a little salt and pepper.
+When nice and golden on both sides, add a half cup of white wine (possibly the same that you are having with your dinner) and let the wine evaporate while cooking for about a minute or two.
+Add the chicken broth, cover with a lead and let simmer on a low flame for another 5 to 6 minutes or until the juices and the broth have reduced to a nice gravy.
 The smaller the Saltimbocca, the easier and faster they will cook through.
 Serve with the side of steamed veggies, simply dressed with some olive oil, salt and pepper.

 Dolce (Dessert):